 Please check the manufacturer’s label of your electronic device to determine the type of input your equipment can handle.
 You may find a label that states the device is certified for input at AC 100V-240V.
 This means that the device is manufactured to be used over a wide range of voltage levels.
 If this is the case, then you will only need a plug adapter.
 Fortunately, many digital cameras and video cameras today come with power supplies that can be used in almost any part of the world.
 These can be purchased online from stores like Amazon.com or from traditional technology stores such as Fry’s Electronics.

 We will do our best to honour all roommate requests.
 We have a policy of no male/female roommates unless you are married or family members.
 Please complete your roommate request on your online current trip profile.
+If you are single and would like your own room, there will be an additional $675 fee.

 No, this is your personal choice.
 However, we STRONGLY recommend you purchase for your trip due in the event you are unable to travel due to travel restrictions or illness.
 Should you acquire traveler’s insurance, it will be at your expense.